LVR – Low Voltage Rescue Course

 Performing a Rescue From a Low Voltage Incident

 The purpose of ERGT Australia’s Low Voltage Rescue (LVR) course is designed for individuals who require low voltage rescue competencies to undertake work roles in the electrical industry.
-The individuals attending the course are typically experienced workers that may require this unit to maintain currency in their ESI Network or other license from the electrical sector.
+The individuals attending the Low Voltage Rescue (LVR) training course are typically experienced workers that may require this unit to maintain currency in their ESI Network or other licence from the electrical sector.

 - Prepare to perform rescue procedures from live LV panel